Budibase/website/content/blog/updates/v3/launchweek/day3.md

 We’d then add two branches - for in-stock or out-of-stock items.

 Then, we can add whichever actions we like under these.
 For instance, updating the status of the original rental request.

+Each Branch begins with a **Run Condition**.
+Adjacent Branches are evaluated from left to right.
+When the first Run Condition evaluates to true, the branch will be executed.

 ![Automation run conditions](https://res.cloudinary.com/daog6scxm/image/upload/v1730386002/campaigns/3.0/day%203/branching_condition_bbhyc0.webp)